Guide to Crypto Futures and Perpetual Futures

 Crypto futures originated from the traditional financial markets and made their debut in the cryptocurrency market as early as 2011 with ICBIT, the first online trading platform.
 Their popularity surged in 2017 when major exchanges like the Chicago Mercantile Exchange (CME) and the Chicago Board Options Exchange (CBOE) started offering Bitcoin futures.
 Though CBOE ceased listing Bitcoin futures in 2019, there were record trading volumes in the same year.

-In 2020, when the COVID pandemic began, rising inflation concerns drove institutional investors towards cryptocurrencies like Bitcoin.
-This increased demand contributed to a huge influx in Bitcoin’s future volume, as shown in the chart below.
+In 2020, when the COVID pandemic began, rising inflation concerns drove institutional investors towards cryptocurrencies like Bitcoin, and the increased demand contributed to a huge rise in Bitcoin's future volume.

 Bitcoin futures volumes experienced a slowdown that persisted from 2021 through 2023.
 In the first quarter of 2024, however, the volume has been growing significantly, indicating a renewed interest in Bitcoin futures trading.